 Does ice help Kybella swelling?

-Ice can definitely help treat the side effects of swelling from Kybella injections.
+Ice can help treat the side effects of swelling from Kybella injections.
 The swelling is an associated and expected part of the procedure.
-However, applying ice packs to the treated area for the first day will minimize the degree of swelling in the treated area.
+However, applying ice packs to the treated area for the first day will minimize swelling in the treated area.

 How much is Kybella in NYC?

-Kybella treatments are approximately $1500 per area session in NYC when performed by an expert injector, like Dr. Michele Green.
-There is a huge patient satisfaction with Kybella injections in permanently treating these fat cells and removing the double chin.
+When performed by an expert injector like Dr. Michele Green, Kybella treatments are approximately $1500 per area session in NYC.
+There is huge patient satisfaction with Kybella injections in permanently treating these fat cells and removing the double chin.

 How bad is Kybella swelling?

-Predicting the degree of Kybella swelling in each individual patient is not possible.
-Some patients have very little swelling and resolves in a number of days and other patients can have considerable swelling and take more than a week to resolve.
-In general, the worst swelling is typically from the first treatment of Kybella and lasts about 5 days.
-Dr. Green recommends not having Kybella injections, like any cosmetic injectable, immediately before a special event or party since swelling or bruising can occur.
+Predicting the degree of Kybella swelling in each patient is not possible.
+Some patients have minimal swelling that resolves in several days; others can have considerable swelling and take more than a week to resolve.
+In general, the worst node is typically from the first treatment of Kybella and lasts about five days.
+Since swelling or bruising can occur, Dr. Green recommends not having Kybella injections, like any cosmetic injectable, immediately before a special event or party.

 How long should I wait between each Kybella treatment?

-It is best to wait 4 to 6 weeks between each Kybella treatment and always wait until all of the swelling or symptoms have resolved before your next treatment.
+It is best to wait 4 to 6 weeks between each Kybella treatment and always wait until all swelling or symptoms have resolved before your subsequent treatment.

 How many vials of Kybella are needed to treat the double chin?

 When treating mild to moderate submental fat, also known as a double chin, most patients require two vials of Kybella per treatment session.
-The number of treatment sessions and the exact number of vials necessary for each patient is determined by Dr. Green based off of each individual’s aesthetic goals and needs.
-If the pocket of submental fat is particularly full, Dr. Green may recommend the use of the CoolMini to “debulk” the area of fat before using the Kybella injections.
-After your initial consultation with Dr. Green, she will provide you with more information about your individualized treatment plan.
+The number of treatment sessions and the exact number of vials necessary for each patient is determined by Dr. Green based on each individual’s aesthetic goals and needs.
+If the pocket of submental fat is particularly full, Dr. Green may recommend using the CoolMini to “debulk” the fat area before using the Kybella injections.
+After your initial consultation with Dr. Green, she will provide more information about your individualized treatment plan.

 How long after Kybella will I see results?

-After each Kybella treatment, there will be a reduction of fat in the treated area with up to 25% of the fat cells eliminated with each injection of Kybella.
+After each Kybella treatment, fat will be reduced in the treated area, with up to 25% of the fat cells eliminated with each injection of Kybella.
 With each subsequent treatment, the results continue to improve.
-Most patients will achieve their optimal results after three to four treatment sessions, however each patient is unique and results may vary from person to person.
-Dr. Green provides individualized treatment plans for each patient to reach their aesthetic goals and may combine Kybella injections with other treatments, such as Thermage for skin tightening or dermal injections in order to achieve the best results.
-Patients who have a great deal of submental fat might benefit from having CoolSculpting in the neck first to “debunk” the area, followed by Kybella injections to dissolve the remaining fat cells.
+Most patients will achieve optimal results after three to four treatment sessions.
+However, each patient is unique, and the effects may vary from person to person.
+Dr. Green provides individualized treatment plans for each patient to reach their aesthetic goals and may combine Kybella injections with other treatments, such as Thermage for skin tightening or dermal injections, to achieve the best results.
+Patients with a great deal of submental fat might benefit from having CoolSculpting in the neck first to “debunk” the area, followed by Kybella injections to dissolve the remaining fat cells.

 Male kybella patient before and after